Research Highlight of the Year 3: Exploring the genetics of osteoarthritis

 Their groundbreaking findings could help to understand osteoarthritis better, showing new drug targets and paving the way for better and more personalised treatments.

 A large part of this work was carried out by the arcoGEN consortium, which was funded by Arthritis UK.
-Developing an osteoarthritis peer mentoring programme with and for people facing disadvantage.

 The other five research projects on our shortlist